Fields

 Modifiers

-The Json field provides the ability to modify buttons or the table in preview or default modes, instead of completely replacing them.
+The Json field provides the ability to modify buttons or the table in "preview" or "default" modes, instead of completely replacing them.

 Remove Button Modifier